Structured Channel Estimation for RIS-Assisted THz Communications: Conclusions

 \section{Conclusions}

 {

-A tensor-based high-resolution channel estimation method was proposed, which exploits the inherent geometrical structures of the associated channels to recast the channel parameter estimation as a single sixth-order tensor rank-one approximation problem that can be efficiently solved using the HOSVD.
-The proposed method outperforms the competing KRF and LS methods both in terms of estimation accuracy and SE.
-The HDR method has better performance \gf{and} lower overall complexity than the KRF-based competitor, while presenting similar complexity as the classical LS method with a remarkable performance gain. }
+We proposed a tensor-based channel estimation method for THz channels, which exploits the inherent geometrical structures of the involved channel matrices to recast the channel parameter estimation as a single sixth-order tensor rank-one approximation problem that can be efficiently solved using the HOSVD.
+The proposed HDR method outperforms the competing TenRICE, KRF, and LS methods in terms of estimation accuracy with a similar spectral efficiency.
+Additionally, HDR has a lower complexity than its competitors. }

 \appendices